 In addition to a physical examination, the following tests may be used to diagnose thymoma or thymic carcinoma:

 Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 A CT scan of the chest is the most common test used to look for and evaluate a thymic tumor.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a person’s vein.
 An MRI and PET may provide more information but are not always needed (see below).

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a person’s vein.

-Positron emission tomography (PET) scan.
+Positron emission tomography (PET) or PET-CT scan.
 A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
 However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the person’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 However, the amount of radiation in the substance is too low to be harmful.
 A scanner then detects this substance to produce images of the inside of the body.